siplab-gt/cleo/docs/index.rst

 Hello there!
 ============

 Welcome to cleosim's documentation.
-If you're not sure where to start, head to :doc:`basics` for an overview.
+If you're not sure where to start, head to :doc:`overview`.

 .. toctree::
    :maxdepth: 2